 Why do we do this to ourselves?
 Hide our unpleasant emotions from the rest of society.
 We know that people have a mixture of both good and bad days, yet we don’t allow ourselves to express when and why we are distraught.
 We need to accept and allow our emotions to be seen externally from within us and let ourselves feel the sensations, good and bad.

 This is something my psychologist, and I have discussed in the past, as I tend never to allow myself to show feelings, both the pleasant and unpleasant.
 However, my ability to hide my emotions has started from a very young age and wasn’t stemmed from my mental illnesses, although it did impact the way I didn’t release my emotions.
 Without going into deep as people who would know me might be able to guess who this person is.
-I had to teach myself from an early age to hide my own emotions, in an environment where they should have been able to speak loudly without judgement.
+I had to teach myself from an early age to hide my own emotions, in an environment where they should have been able to speak loudly without judgment.
 To prevent my emotions from getting mocked, I unconsciously taught myself to keep a straight face, basically not allowing myself to cry when I needed to cry in times of sorrow, to smile in times of happiness, or to be angry in times of fury.
 Doing this also taught me how not to feel feelings, I would be emotionless, and all of this is being carried through with me as I begin my adventure as an adult.

 I believe us as humans are going to have our fair share of good and bad days.
 Nevertheless the way we think of the situation can impact how ourselves handle it emotionally.
 My psychologist advised that in times where I am severely anxious or in a bad state of mind, I should embrace the emotions that are being felt, know that I’m feeling sad or angry, and know that’s okay.
 It releases the pressure of keeping a cheery appearance, therefore, making it easier on ourselves to get through a rough time.
 We need to be further easier on ourselves, know that whatever we are feeling in time will pass, for good or bad, to be accepting of those who choose to show their true emotions, and welcome the idea of being vocal with our own worrying states to connect deeper with not just ourselves but those around us.